rollerworks-graveyard/Cache/README.md

 $session = new Session();
 $session->start();

 // ...

-// The first paramater of the SessionCache must be a `Symfony\Component\HttpFoundation\Session\Session` object.
+// The first parameter of the SessionCache must be a `Symfony\Component\HttpFoundation\Session\Session` object.
-// The second is an optional session bag name, the default is 'cache'.
+// The second parameter is an optional session storageKey that used for storing the session, default is '_rollerworks_cache'.
+// The third parameter is an optional SessionCacheBag object

+// When a SessionCacheBag is provided, it must be registered at the session by calling registerBag() on the $session object.
-$sessionCacheDriver = new SessionCache($session, 'my_cache');
+$sessionCacheDriver = new SessionCache($session, '_my_cache');

 // Now you can use the $sessionCacheDriver object for any Doctrine Caching.
 // See the resources below for more information.